charmed-kubernetes/cluster-api-provider-juju/README.md

 This account does not have write access to the model, but it can be helpful for debugging.

-If you would like to perform operations that require write access, you will need to login to the admin account.
+If you would like to perform operations which require write access, you will need to login to the admin account.
 Admin account credentials are contained in a secret named `<your-cluster-name>-juju-controller-data`.
-You can obtain the decoded admin controller data containing the admin password with the following command:
+You can obtain the admin password by decoding the admin controller data with the following command:

 ```sh
 kubectl get secret jujucluster-juju-controller-data -o jsonpath='{.data.controller-data}' | base64 --decode
 ```

-Login to the admin account using the obtained password:
+Log in to the admin account using the obtained password:

 ```sh
 juju logout -c jujucluster-k8s-cloud
 juju login -u admin -c jujucluster-k8s-cloud
 ```

 You will then be prompted for the admin password from the `<your-cluster-name>-juju-controller-data` secret.
 After entering the password, you can switch to the model:

 ```sh
 juju switch jujucluster
 ```

 ### Deploying a CNI

-Currently, juju client interaction is necessary to deploy a CNI charm.
+Currently, Juju client interaction is necessary to deploy a CNI charm.
 This aspect of the provider will be improved in the future.

 You can deploy and integrate the Calico charm using the following commands: